celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator-in-baklava.md

 The deployment timeline is as follows (all dates are subject to change):

-* 3/31: Docs updated, and Docker image released
+* 3/31: Blockchain client and genesis block distributed
-* 3/31 - 4/6: infrastructure setup
+* 3/31 - 4/6: Infrastructure setup
-* 4/6 16:00 UTC: genesis validators begin to produce blocks
+* 4/6 16:00 UTC: Block production begins
 * 4/6: Celo Core Contracts are deployed; `ReleaseGold` instances are deployed containing validator Testnet Celo Gold
-* 4/7: Governance proposal to start Validator Elections and validator/group rewards
+* 4/7: Governance proposal to start validator rewards
 * 4/8: Governance proposal to unfreeze Celo Gold voter rewards
 * 4/9: Mock Oracles deployed; governance proposal to unfreeze Celo Dollar exchange
 * 4/10: Faucet requests for non-genesis validators accepted

 {% hint style="info" %}
-Note: A [timeline](https://celo.org/#timeline) of the Celo project is available to provide further context.
+A [timeline](https://celo.org/#timeline) of the Celo project is available to provide further context.
 {% endhint %}

-## Setup for Genesis Validators (before 4/6)
+## Setup for Genesis Validators (Before 4/6)

 **If your address is in the genesis block, the community is relying on your validator to get the network started!**